Skip to content

 Communication:

 One of the biggest problems with traditional corporate settings is that there is little opportunity to communicate with one another.
 Offices are sometimes designed to foster a sense of isolation between co-workers.
-This means that your employees rarely speak with others unless it’s absolutely necessary.
+This means that your employees rarely speak with others unless it’s necessary.

 Organization: